rak108/Merkle-Hellman-Knapsack-Cryptosystem/README.md

 # Merkle-Hellman-Knapsack-Cryptosystem
 A terminal based chat app which implements the Merkle Hellman Knapsack Cryptosystem for secure communication.
-To run it, enter the repo in terminal and entor the command:
+To run it, enter the repo in terminal, first start the server:
+''' python3 server.py '''

+Following this, launch the two clients to communicate with:
-python3 MHKC.py
+''' python3 client.py '''